-ABSTRACT: Humanure toilets are designed to collect human excreta, including fecal material and urine together without separation, along with a carbon (plant cellulose-based) cover material, for the purpose of achieving an odor-free thermophilic (heat-producing) organic mass.
-The thermophilic phase renders the organic material hygienically safe by destroying pathogenic organisms, thereby creating a final product, humus, which is suitable for growing food.
+ABSTRACT: Humanure toilets are designed to collect human excreta, including fecal material and urine together without separation, along with a carbon-based cover material, for the purpose of achieving a thermophilic, or heat-producing, organic mass.
+The thermophilic phase renders the organic material hygienically safe and creates a final product that is suitable for growing food.
 These toilets are inexpensive and very simple in design and implementation.
-They do not produce or dispose of waste and they create no environmental pollution.
 This study looks at various humanure systems in the United States.